PersiaML/tutorials/src/monitoring/index.md

 Monitoring and alerting is crucial for a distributed system, PERSIA provides integration with [Prometheus] for this purpose.

-Services in PerisaML push their metrics to a [PushGateway], the gateway then exposes these metrics to Prometheus.
+Services in PERSIA push their metrics to a [PushGateway], the gateway then exposes these metrics to Prometheus.

-## Step to enable metrics in PerisaML
+## Step to enable metrics in PERSIA

 1. Enable metrics in configuration